A-Soltani255/Kubespray/Installing-Airgapped-Kubernetes-Cluster-Using-Kubespray.md

 HAProxy provides a single, stable control-plane endpoint and L4 pass-through for app NodePorts.
 In this setup, HAProxy runs **on the same VM as Kubespray** (`192.168.154.137`).

 I only used a single HAProxy here to keep this scenario closer to reality.
 I didn’t implement HAProxy with Keepalived when I set up this scenario multiple times, because all of that infrastructure was using a VIP, so I didn’t need to load balance requests to the master and worker nodes.
-Instead, I asked the network administrator to forward the requests as follows: traffic to VIP port 6443 → master nodes on port 6443, VIP port 443 → worker nodes on port 30081, and VIP port 80 → worker nodes on port 30080.
+Instead, I asked the network administrator to forward the requests as follows: traffic to VIP port 6443 → master nodes on port 6443, VIP port 443 → worker nodes on port 30081, VIP port 80 → worker nodes on port 30080, and VIP port 30088 → worker nodes on port 30088.

 So, you should first decide whether you already have any technology in place to forward these requests, and then decide whether you need to use HAProxy/Keepalived or not.